September 11 and Mesothelioma

 - Cancers, including but not limited to mesothelioma, an asbestos-caused cancer that takes decades to develop

-- Chronic diseases of the lungs and stomach
+- Chronic diseases of the lungs, such as asbestosis

 - The “World Trade Center cough,” an intense cough that includes respiratory pain, restricted breathing, and coughing up blood and inhaled ash